DamianDib9/personal-portfolio/README.md

 # 📖 Personal Portfolio <a name="about-project"></a>

-**Portfolio: setup and mobile first** is a webpage built as a first project to showcase html and css,  skills gained during week 1 of the Microverse program.
+**Portfolio: finish mobile version** is a webpage built as a first project to showcase html and css,  skills gained during week 1 of the Microverse program.

 ## 🛠 Built With <a name="built-with"></a>